ciscoheat/dataclass/README.md

 A class can be made immutable, or at least shallow immutable (meaning that Arrays and such can still be modified), by marking it with `@immutable`.
 This will change all `public var` fields to `public var(default, null)`, and prevent internal changes to those.

-An immutable class is a good candidate for [Event Sourcing](http://docs.geteventstore.com/introduction/event-sourcing-basics/), and some proponents of [DCI](https://github.com/ciscoheat/haxedci-example) suggests that the data objects of DCI (simple objects with no interactions between others) should always be immutable.
+An immutable class is a good candidate for [Event Sourcing](http://docs.geteventstore.com/introduction/event-sourcing-basics/), and some proponents of [DCI](https://github.com/ciscoheat/haxedci-example) suggests that the data objects of DCI (simple objects with no connections to others) should always be immutable.

 ## Conversion utilities